Understanding your users is a vital part of governing the success of your site! Have you ever thought about what your

 Triggers: It defines when and where the tags are executed.

 Variables: It is used to save or receive the information that to be used by tags and triggers.

 - Check your tags through built-in debugging tools.

 - With the help of this tool, you can integrate several services along with your site.

 - Add a code to any services that supported by Google Tag Manager which requires to work.

 - In accordance with your requirement, you can configure the metrics, your third-party services to track, by using a ‘tag’ system.

 Bending towards the Prices!
-Generally, if we talk about the Google products, there are free and paid bothe tools are available for Google Tag Manager.
+Generally, if we talk about Google products, there are free and paid both tools are available for Google Tag Manager.

 With our experience, in most of the cases, the free version services are more than powerful sufficient.
 If you wish to get some advanced features, then you may judge investing in Google Tag Manager 360 (Its prices depend on whether you intend to use the platform).